logseq/logseq/docs/develop-logseq-on-windows.md

 * `yarn`
 * `cd ..`

 Then do the `gulp`'s job manually (as it's not available on Windows).
-Folloing commands are equivalent to `yarn dev-electron-app`:
+Following commands are equivalent to `yarn dev-electron-app`:
 * copy files in `resources` to `static`
 * `yarn css:build`
 * `cd static`
 * `yarn electron:dev`

-The desktop app should be pop-up on your screen.
+The desktop app should pop-up on your screen.

 ## An example of setting up proxy in PowerShell
 ```